TheDarkTower/makefile/README.md

 Working on general makefile for GNU Linux

-Practicing with git amd make to generate a dynamic makefile for local projects.
+Practicing with git and make to generate a dynamic makefile for local projects.

 What it does so far:

 1. Uses following project tree:

-/<project>
+/[project]
   /src
   /inc
   /lib